Digital Transformation: A Guide for Modern Businesses

 Digital transformation: An overview

-Before transforming your organization, you must understand what the process looks like.
+Before transforming your organization, it helps to understand what the process looks like.
 Essentially, a digital transformation converts physical or analog workflows into digital ones.
+It also takes unstructured data, like images, audio files, and emails, and adds structure for easy searchability and instant accessibility.

-• First, there’s digitization.
-This process includes converting individual files.
+- Digitization is the process of converting individual analog files into digital counterparts.
 For example, you could scan your incoming physical mail and upload the files to a central database.

-• Then, there’s digitalization, which involves converting entire processes.
-For example, you could create a daily process for mailroom employees to open and digitize messages.
-This process would include automation to ensure files are stored where needed.
-It could also include quality control steps to reduce errors.
+- Digitalization involves converting entire processes.
+Continuing the previous example, you could create a daily process for mailroom employees to open and digitize incoming messages.
+This process would include automation to ensure files are stored where needed, and quality control steps to reduce errors.

 The benefits of digital transformation

-When done right, a digital transformation can save your organization a significant amount of money.
-Streamlined processes mean your employees will be more efficient at their jobs.
-You’ll also reduce costly mistakes that would otherwise take time and resources to correct.
+- Reduced costs: When done right, a digital transformation can save your organization a significant amount of money.
+Streamlined processes mean your employees will be more efficient at their jobs and avoid costly mistakes that would otherwise take time and resources to correct.

-Digitizing information makes it more accessible to employees and customers.
+- Improved customer service: Digitized information can be more accessible to employees and customers.
 Your organization will be able to respond to customer needs faster and more reliably.
 Plus, your customers will be able to access the information they need when they need it.

-When all of your information is available digitally, you can do much more with it.
+- Better data insights: When all of your information is available digitally, it can work that much harder for you.
 AI and machine learning-powered analytics tools may allow you to discover insights into customer histories and long-term trends.
-That will help you make more informed decisions.
+Deeper analysis of a wider variety of data will give you the context you need to make more informed decisions.

 Did You Know?
 TMC named the RICOH fi-8170 as a 2023 Future of Work Product of the Year.
 TMC recognizes "companies that showcase the most innovative and disruptive products and solutions that have positively supported hybrid work experiences across the globe."
 Click here to learn more.

-• Security: Physical documents need to be locked away and monitored to prevent theft.
-Digital files need a similar approach to security.
+- Security: Physical documents need to be locked away and monitored to prevent theft.
+Digital files need a similar approach to security, though automation can help streamline and strengthen your approach.
 Data encryption, redaction, and access management tools will protect your files from intruders.

-Gather all the people who will approve the transformation process.
-This could include executives, board members, department heads, or investors.
-Getting buy-in from these individuals will help set expectations.
-It will also reduce friction when making critical decisions.
+- Get buy-in from stakeholders: Gather all the people who will approve the transformation process, including executives, board members, department heads, or investors.
+Getting buy-in from these individuals will help set expectations and reduce friction when making critical decisions.

 Read more about how to plan your digital transformation in Crafting a Winning Digital Transformation Strategy.

 Once you’ve developed your transformation strategy, you need a framework to help you see it through to the end.
-This framework will allow you to design a transformation infrastructure with the best performance once everything’s up and running.
-It will also help you manage the impact of process changes to overcome old habits.
+This framework will allow you to design a transformation infrastructure with the best performance once everything’s up and running, while helping you overcome old habits.

 Three keys to creating a successful digital transformation framework

-• The tools needed to track progress.
+- The tools needed to track progress.
 These include survey tools to gauge employee sentiment.
-You can also use value capture models to provide concrete results of its outcome.
+You can also use value capture models to provide concrete results of digital transformation outcomes.

 How to manage change in your workplace

-People are more likely to adopt new ideas or technology if they see people they trust doing the same.
-Find eager individuals, whether they’re members of leadership or coworkers.
-Then, give them space to instruct and inform others about the digital transformation process.
+- Designate digital transformation role models: People are more likely to adopt new ideas or technology if they see people they trust doing the same.
+Find eager individuals, whether they’re members of leadership or coworkers, then give them space to instruct and inform others about the digital transformation process.

-Congratulate employees who take a shine to new processes.
-Use incentives to encourage them to help others to do the same.
-This creates a positive feedback loop pointed toward your end goals.
+- Reinforce positive results: Congratulate employees who take a shine to new processes.
+Use incentives to encourage them to help others to do the same, creating a positive feedback loop pointed toward your end goals.

 Read How to Build a Digital Transformation Framework That Works to discover more ways to keep your transformation project on track.